ErPreco/BuddyMusicShop/README.md

 # BuddyMusicShop
-A database about a shop of vinyls, CDs and audio cassettes
+A database about a shop of vinyls, CDs and audio cassettes.